 Alert fatigue occurs when an IT team receives a high volume of incident management alerts in a short period of time.
 In this instance, team members may become desensitized to incident management alerts.
 They may even start to ignore incident management notifications altogether.

 Even the IT team at a major retailer like Target may be susceptible to alert fatigue.
-However, IT teams can learn from the Target data breach and take the necessary steps to prevent alert fatigue before it leads to downtime, outages and other costly, time-intensive incidents.
+However, IT teams can learn from the Target data leak and take the necessary steps to prevent alert fatigue before it leads to downtime, outages and other costly, time-intensive incidents.

 Tips to Prevent Alert Fatigue